 Sunset Images using Canon FD 50mm f1.8 Lens

 Night Images Using Canon FD 50mm f1.8 Lens

 Round Up using the Canon FD 50mm f1.8 Lens

-The Canon FD 50mm f1.8 is a great manual lens to use in photography.
-If you can live with manual focus then i would recommend buying one.
-They are cheaply available on EBAY for around £20 or less.
-Just make sure you get one with S.S.D. for that extra something in your images.
-Most of these lenses will not come with a hood but i will be honest i felt that i did not need one.
-You can however purchase one that can clip to the end of the lens.
+The Canon FD 50mm f1.8 is an excellent manual glass to use in photography.
+If you can live with manual focus, then I would recommend buying one.
+They are cheaply available on eBay for around £20 or less.
+Make sure you get one with S.S.D. for that extra something in your images.
+Most of these, if not all these items will not come with a hood.
+But I will be honest; I felt that I did not need one unless faced directly at the sun.
+You can, however, purchase one that can clip to the end of the lens.

-In general, the lens handled colours, sharpness and flare really well except when faced with a strong sun.
-Even when the aperture was opened up to f1.8.
+In general, the lens handled colours, sharpness and flare very well except when faced with intense sun, even when the aperture was opened up to f1.8.

 All images ©Chris Ball.
 Copyright to the photos will remain with the photographer (Chris Ball).
 Therefore any reproduction without permission would be an infringement of copyright.
-If you wish to use any images for publication or use, please obtain permission from myself before using my work.
+If you wish to use any images for publication or use, please obtain approval from me before using my work.

 Need to get in touch?
 Please use my contact page for any correspondence, questions or queries.